ggajoch/satnogs-auto-scheduler/README.md

 ## Configuration

-Copy the env-dist file to .env and edit this file to add your SatNOGS Network API token.
+Copy the env-dist file to .env and edit this file to add your SatNOGS Network API Token & DB API Token.

+NOTE: Both Tokens are required now to make sure that the same TLEs as available in SatNOGS DB are used!

 ## Test run